FOSSEE/st-scripts/writing_python_scripts/script.rst

         return a

-We shall write an test function in the script that tests the gcd function every time the script is run.
+We shall write a test function in the script that tests the gcd function every time the script is run.

 {{{ Add to the script }}}